Deforestation in Brazil

-Brazil once had the highest deforestation rate in the world and in 2005 still had the largest area of forest removed annually.
+Brazil once had the highest deforestation rate in the world, and recent data still shows high rates of deforestation.
+Between 2001 and 2023, Brazil lost 68.9 Mha of tree cover (13% of its total tree cover lost since 2000), and in 2022, Brazilian forest loss accounted for 43% of global deforestation.
+In 2005, Brazil still had the largest area of forest removed annually.
 Since 1970, over 700,000 km2 of the Amazon rainforest have been destroyed.
 In 2001, the Amazon was approximately 5400000 km2, which is only 87% of the Amazon's original size.
 According to official data, about 729,000 km² have already been deforested in the Amazon biome, which corresponds to 17% of the total.
-300,000 km2 have been deforested in the last 20 years.
+300,000 km² have been deforested in the last 20 years.

 Rainforests have decreased in size primarily due to deforestation.
 Between May 2000 and August 2006, Brazil lost nearly 150000 km2 of forest, an area larger than Greece.
 According to the Living Planet Report 2010, deforestation continues at an alarming rate.
 At the Convention on Biological Diversity's 9th Conference, 67 ministers signed up to help achieve zero net deforestation by 2020.
 Due to deforestation the Amazon was a net emitter of greenhouse gas in the 2010s.

+The effects include "severe financial losses, social setbacks, and biodiversity loss".
+Economic losses due to deforestation in Brazil could reach around 317 billion dollars per year, approximately 7 times higher in comparison to the cost of all commodities produced through deforestation.
+In 2023 the World Bank, published a report named: "A Balancing Act for Brazil's Amazonian States: An Economic Memorandum" proposing non-deforestation based economic program in the region of the Amazon rainforest.